 We’re getting ready to test designs for an online portal for people to manage their CRT dispute, and we would like your feedback.
 Generally, this only takes about an hour at a time, and you can participate by telephone and screen share anywhere in the province.

-If you’re a community or legal advocate interested in volunteering to provide feedback, please send us an email with your name and your organization.
+If you’re a community or legal advocate interested in volunteering to provide feedback, please contact us.
 We’ll put you on a list of people we’ll contact when we’re doing this testing, but there’s no obligation to participate in any or all of the sessions.
 If you do participate in a session, we’ll send you a small gift card as a thank you.

 We very much appreciate your time and we’re grateful for your ongoing support.